 Gold nano shells resonant at 660–980 nm and are available with either polyethylene glycol (PEG) or polyvinylpyrollidone (PVP) capping agents, or in a dried formulation.

 Particles with other optical properties, core/shell dimensions, or different surface capping agents are available on request.
-Contact us for more information about our custom fabrication abilities.
+Learn more about our custom fabrication abilities.

 Gold nanoparticles have a demonstrated ability to enhance optical response when used in Optical Coherence Tomography (OCT) techniques for the imaging of damaged myocardial tissues.
 A recent study1 identified Gold Nanoshells as the strongest performer among the great variety of gold-based nanoparticle materials used as contrasting agents.
 In this study, nanoComposix Carboxyl Gold Nanoshells were used and biofunctionalized to target specific cardiomyocytes expressing one of two enzymes.
 The selective acclimation of Gold Nanoshells at the target sites enhanced backscattered light efficiency and enabled the visualization of infarcted myocardial tissues by IR intravascular OCT.